cilium/cilium/Documentation/gettingstarted/cassandra.rst

 Step 8: Clean Up
 ================

-You have now installed Cilium, deployed a demo app, and tested both L7 Cassandra-aware network security policies.
+You have now installed Cilium, deployed a demo app, and tested L7 Cassandra-aware network security policies.
 To clean up, run:

 ::